jundalisay/spblist/content/en/material/principles/intro/chapter-01.md

-## Superphysics Uses Layers Instead of Fields
+## Superphysics Uses Layers Instead of Fields, Data Models Instead of Equations

 Physicists think in 'fields' as a consequence of Faraday assigning '[lines of force](/research/whittaker/aether/chapter-06)' to electromagnetic phenomena.